sherryweb/test1/README.md

 # test1
 This is my first repository
-This is a read me file.
+This is a readme file.